-Once you start planning it, however, you realize how expensive it can be when you factor in all of the candy you want.
+Once you start planning it, however, you realize how expensive it can be when you factor in all of the candy you want, and depending on which candy store you buy from.
 It is possible to make your own candy buffet and to stay within budget, it just takes a little extra planning and know-how.

 And that's where we come in.
 Today, we're giving you some helpful tips on how to plan stunning candy buffets or dessert table when you're on a tight budget.